jhagas/greenhouse-ui/README.md

 - 1, 1 kilo ohm resistor
 - 1, ESP8266 (LoLiN NodeMCU v3)
 - Stable Wi-Fi connection (for ESP8266 to send the data)
-- Red LED
+- 1, Red LED
-- USB type-A to microUSB cable data
+- 1, USB type-A to microUSB cable data
-- DHT22 Sensor (if you using the module, not a standalone device, you don't 10k resistor)
+- 1, DHT22 Sensor (if you using the module, not a standalone device, you don't need 10k resistor)
-- BH1750 (Illuminance sensor)
+- 1, BH1750 (Illuminance/ambient light sensor)
-- Phone Charger
+- 1, Phone Charger
-- Laptop or Desktop with internet connection

 ## JSON Structure in Database